Rušanj

 Rušanj (Serbian Cyrillic: Рушањ) is a suburban settlement of Belgrade, Serbia.
 It is located in the municipality of Čukarica.

 Rušanj is located south of Belgrade, on the right side of the Ibarska magistrala freeway.
+It is located approximately 16 kilometres (10 mi) south of central Belgrade; the nearest neighbouring settlement is Resnik, about 2 km away.
 It is statistically classified as a rural settlement, which experienced accelerated growth in period 1970s-1990s.
 Population of Rušanj: